Stroud Wassail

 In addition, on selected dates through December and into January, the Wassailers may be visiting local venues to perform plays, songs and music which follows the Gloucestershire tradition of visiting wassails, where the entertainers visit the audience rather than vice versa (see website for details).

-For the full schedule of events and timings, you needed to visit the event’s own website (link below).
+For the full schedule of events and timings, you normally need to visit the event’s own website (link below but it doesn’t appear to have been updated recently).

 Click here for the event website: http://stroudwassail.com